-For the majority of the population starting a brick and mortar fashion boutique is simply out of the question.
+For the majority of the population, starting a brick and mortar fashion boutique is simply out of the question.
 But guess what?
 Technology has made it possible for you to open your own online fashion store.
 And better yet — you don’t need any experience or money to get started!

 Check out these FREE business opportunities for fashion lovers!

 This program is sponsored by Lands End, Sears, and Kmart.
 Through this program, you can sell clothes, shoes, accessories, appliances and much more.
 Sign up for FREE and then view the startup videos to get started.
-Simply share items via social media and earn a 5% commission for items you sell through your personal shopper link.
+Simply share items via social media and earn a 5 percent commission for items you sell through your personal shopper link.

 Remember, whatever business you decide to start you must have a passion for what you are doing.
 Without enthusiasm and excitement, you’ll likely become bored, and ultimately it will fail.
 Just because it’s FREE doesn’t mean that it’s always a good fit.

 The following fashion opportunities were free but have since closed their doors.
 If anything changes or any new opportunities pop up, I’ll let you know.

 If you’re looking for a work-from-home sales position within the fashion industry, there are many different avenues to explore.
 While many business opportunities require a substantial start-up fee, all of the suggestions on this list are free for the taking.
 Start building up your leads and contacts through social media and in no time you’ll be earning an income from home in an industry that you’re passionate about.

 Have you signed up for any of these opportunities?
 If so, we’d love to hear about your experience.
 If you enjoyed this post — please share it on your favorite social media site.

 Originally published on March 12, 2015.
 Content updated on March 15, 2019.